edignot/national-parks-bucket-list/README.md

 ![11](/gifs/11.gif)
 #### Open user page.
 See name, email and how many parks are inside bucket list and how many are visited.
 Be able to logout
 ![12](/gifs/12.gif)

+## Setup
+1. clone down this repo to desired location
+2. `cd` into the new directory
+3. run `npm install`
+4. run `npm start`
+5. Open localhost:3000 in your favorite browser (unless your terminal says otherwise)